Cherry in the glass puzzle needs lateral thinking to solve

 Though the wine glass doesn't have any closed shape, it has two areas defined by its shape - area inside the glass and outside it.

 The number of matchsticks being very small, only 4 in number, the puzzle should be easy to solve, you feel.
 So go on, solve the two puzzles.
 It will surely be fun.

-Solution to the first part of the matchstick puzzle: Move 3 matches to take the cherry out of wine glass without deforming the glass
+Solution to the Cherry in the glass puzzle part 1: Move 3 matches to take the cherry out of wine glass without deforming the glass

 Let's first see what are the components of the wine glass.